+- Dashboard Images

+- Water Quality

 - Other

 - SALMOD

 - WR2005

 - WR2005 Executive Summary

 - WR2005 User Guide

 - Book of Maps

 - WRSM2000

 - WRSM2000 User Manual

 - WRSM2000 Theory Manual

 - WRSM2000 Programmer's Code Manual

 - WRSM2000 Internal Reports

-Note : There is also a Source folder which has source code which is not available to users.
+Note: There is also a Source folder which has source code which is not available to users.

-Under "Data" there are seven sub-folders as shown.
+Under "Data" there are nine sub-folders as shown.
 "MTS Naturalised File Lists_Files" have 1946 datafiles giving the naturalised time series datafile for each quaternary catchment.
 "Quaternary data" contains spreadsheets where naturalised flows have been compared for WR2005 and WR90 for all quaternary catchments.
-Also included in these spreadsheets is all the input data for the WRSM2000 modelling namely : calibration parameters, Sami groundwater parameters, areas, volumes, etc. "Rainfall Catchment" has catchment based rainfall datafiles in percentage of MAP with a sub-folder for each WMA.
+Also included in these spreadsheets is all the input data for the WRSM2000 modelling namely: calibration parameters, Sami groundwater parameters, areas, volumes, etc. "Patched observed streamflow" contains all patched observed streamflow datafiles with a sub-folder for each WMA.
+Also included are two spreadsheets with information pertaining to each patched observed streamflow datafile.
+"Rainfall Catchment" has catchment based rainfall datafiles in percentage of MAP with a sub-folder for each WMA.
 "Rainfall_MP" contains all the rainfall station datafiles in their patched form in tenths of a mm with a sub-folder for each WMA.
+"Rainfall Catchment groups" contains groups of individual rainfall stations forming a catchment based rainfall datafile with a sub-folder for each WMA.
 "Under "SALMOD Network model data" there are sub-folders for each WMA, some may be blank if there were no sufficiently stressed catchments requiring salinity modelling otherwise all the applicable data to run these SALMOD systems will be found.
 Under "Water Quality Spreadsheets", the water quality spreadsheet analyses have been stored also for each firm in sub-folders.
 Under "WRSM2000 Network data" all the WR2005 tertiary catchment networks and associated text datafiles are stored per WMA.
-Some networks are complete tertiary catchments, some may be combinations of tertiary's and some may be a sub-set of a tertiary.
+Some networks are complete tertiary catchments, some may be combinations of tertiaries and some may be a sub-set of a tertiary.
 The name of the sub-folder describes what is included in the network.
 NOTE: This folder contains a file called "WRSM2005NetworkList.txt" which contains a list of all the ".NET" files contained in this folder.

 Under "Maps" there are "Coverages" and "GIS Maps".
 Under "Coverages", all the coverage datafiles are stored (".shp", ".shx", ".dbf", ".sbn" and ".shx").
 Each coverage has a sub-folder describing what type of coverage it is.
 Under "GIS_Maps" are the maps that have been formed by adding a number of coverages together.
-There are two categories, namely : WR2005 maps with similar formats and maps from other sources such as the groundwater GRAII study.
+There are two categories, namely: WR2005 maps with similar formats and maps from other sources such as the groundwater GRAII study.